pymeasure/pymodaq_plugins_leco/README.rst

 Infos
 =====

+The Actuators and Viewers of this plugin use the LECO protocol to control or read devices.

 As LECO is still under development, there is not yet a PyPI package of PyLECO.
 See [PyLECO](https://github.com/pymeasure/pyleco/) for installation information.